MegaGlest/megaglest-masterserver/docs/README.txt

    · MySQL Community Server/Edition 5.1 (Oracle)
    · MySQL Server 5.5 (Percona)

+2. Copy all files to your webserver.
+Replace the images in images/ by some which match your game title.

-2. Create a new MySQL database and a user who has has all standard permissions to work on this database after authentication.
+3. On your database server, create a new MySQL database and a user who has all standard permissions to work on this database after authentication.
    Example:
    CREATE DATABASE `megaglest-master`;
    CREATE USER `megaglest-master`@`localhost` IDENTIFIED BY 'secret password';
    GRANT ALL ON `megaglest-master`.* TO `megaglest-master`@`localhost`;
    FLUSH PRIVILEGES;

-3. Copy all files (you can omit INSTALL and install/) to your webserver and edit config.php to reflect the MySQL connection parameters and game title;
-   also replace the images in images/ by some which match your game title.

-4. Connect the new user to the new database, then execute the SQL statments in install/scheme_mysql.sql.
+4. From the webserver, connect to the new database, authenticating as the new user, then execute the SQL statments in install/scheme_mysql.sql.
-   Example:
-   mysql -u megaglest-master -p megaglest-master < install/scheme_mysql.sql
+   Example (here, webserver and DB server are on the same system): mysql -u megaglest-master -p megaglest-master < install/scheme_mysql.sql

+5. On the webserver, copy or move config.php.default to config.php and edit it to reflect the MySQL connection parameters and game title.

-5. Set up the webserver to allow access to, and set up PHP to execute, the PHP files you placed on your webserver.
+6. Set up the webserver to allow access to, and set up PHP to execute, the PHP files you placed on your webserver.
 Practically you may want to create a new "VirtualHost"/"Server" and make sure it points to where you placed the files and can run PHP.

-To test and use this server with your MegaGlest engine based game, configure the "Masterserver" property in glestuser.ini (if it's MegaGlest) or glest.ini (if it's a different game).
+To test and use this server with your MegaGlest engine based game, configure the "Masterserver" property in glestuser.ini (if it is MegaGlest) or glest.ini (if it is a different game).

 To add mods to the game mod menu, edit the database contents using your favorite MySQL editor or develop a web based frontend to do so.
-In the latter case, please let us know about it and try to use a compatible license.
+In the latter case, please let us know about it and try to use a GPL compatible license.